AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-stream-views-dev.md

 - The properties are of the same data type.
 - The properties are of the same name.

 When SDS is unable to determine how to map a property of the source type, the property is removed.
 If a property of the target type cannot map to the source property, SDS adds a property that is configured with a default value.
-To map a property that is beyond the ability of SDS to map on its own, you should define an [SdsStreamViewProperty](#sdsstreamviewproperty) and add it to the SdsStreamView’s properties collection.
+To map a property that is beyond the ability of SDS to map on its own, you should define an [SdsStreamViewProperty](#sdsstreamviewproperty) and add it to the SdsStreamView's properties collection.
 SDS largely supports mapping within the same data type.

 **Mapping compatibility chart**